Korean Pickled Taro Stems

 Korean Kohlrabi Soy Pickle

-Kohlrabi jangajji is a Korean soy pickle made by thickly peeling kohlrabi, cutting it into 2 cm cubes, and submerging the pieces with garlic and dried chili in a brine of boiled soy sauce, vinegar, and sugar.
-Kohlrabi's dense cellular structure absorbs the brine slowly, holding a firmer crunch and a more pronounced sweetness than radish over several days of pickling.
-The soy sauce's savory depth and the vinegar's acidity draw out the kohlrabi's natural sugars, and dried chili lays a subtle warm note in the background.
-This pickle works especially well as a palate cleanser alongside grilled meats or samgyeopsal, cutting through richness with its tart, sweet bite.
+Kohlrabi jangajji is a Korean soy pickle made by thickly peeling kohlrabi, cutting it into 2 cm cubes, and submerging the pieces with garlic and dried chili in a pickling brine of boiled soy sauce, vinegar, and sugar.
+Kohlrabi's dense cellular structure absorbs the brine slowly, holding a firmer crunch and more pronounced sweetness than radish over several days of pickling.
+The soy sauce's savory depth and the vinegar's acidity draw out the kohlrabi's natural sugars, while dried chili contributes a subtle warmth and color to the brine.
+Pouring the brine only after it has fully cooled preserves the kohlrabi's crunch, as hot liquid softens the cell walls and reduces the staying power of the pickle.
+This pickle works well as a palate cleanser alongside grilled meat or samgyeopsal, cutting through richness with its tart, sweet bite, and stored in the refrigerator it holds its crisp texture for two to three weeks.
+Adjusting the ratio of vinegar to sugar in the brine shifts the pickle toward more sour or more sweet depending on preference.